jthambly/intune-meta4-extension/README.md

 ## License

-**Both utilities remain the Intellectual Property and Copyright of the respective owners Microsoft and ???.**
+**Both utilities remain the Intellectual Property and Copyright of the respective owners Microsoft and Cegid Meta4.**

 For other materials: